yni23/working-with-git/README.md

 To this end, push a branch from your fork to the upstream repo and make a "pull request".

-Change to the branch you'd like to push upstream, then map your branch to the upstream origin.
+Change to the branch you'd like to push upstream, then map your branch to your origin repo on GitHub.com.

 ```bash
 git checkout new-feature
 git push --set-upstream origin new-feature
 ```

-Note: I don't totally understand the `--set-upstream` option, but let's roll with it.

-Also note: You only have to do the `--set-upstream` once per branch.
-After that, any pushes to the mapped branch will go straight upstream.
+Note: You only have to do the `--set-upstream` once per branch.
+After that, any pushes to the mapped branch will go straight to your origin repo on GitHub.com.

 Now go to your GitHub repo at `github.com/yourusername/reponame`.